-Teatime at Haworth with the Brontës
+Teatime at Haworth with the Brontës, by Sonia Lawson

 The Mercer Art Gallery, Harrogate